205: Rocket Attack USA

 The only people that are left are Harry Belafonte, Inger Stevens, and that other guy.

-Harry Belafonte is a singer and songwriter known as the “King of Calypso” because he led the influx of Caribbean-influenced music in the 1950s with songs like “The Banana Boat Song.”
+Harry Belafonte (1927-2023) was a singer, actor and activist known as the “King of Calypso” because he led the influx of Caribbean-influenced music in the 1950s with songs like “The Banana Boat Song.”
 Inger Stevens (1934-1970) was a Swedish-born actress best known for her role in the ABC sitcom The Farmer’s Daughter (1963-1966).
 Stevens was, at one time, romantically linked to Belafonte, with whom she starred in the 1959 science-fiction movie The World, the Flesh and the Devil.

 And remember, Bill Diehl Oldsmobile out in the beltline.